Connecting G Suite with Auth0

-To use your newly-created Connection, you'll need to enable it for your Auth0 Client(s).
+To use your newly-created connection, you'll need to enable it for your Auth0 Application(s).

-- Go to the Clients page of the Management Dashboard.
+Go to the Applications page of the Management Dashboard.

-- Select the Client for which you want to enable the Connection.
+Select the Application for which you want to enable the Connection.

-- Scroll down to the Enterprise section of the Connections page, and find your Google Apps Connection.
+Scroll down to the Enterprise section of the Connections page, and find your G Suite Connection.
 Click the slider to enable the Connection.
 If successful, the slide turns green.

-At this point, your users will be able to log in using their Google App credentials.
+At this point, your users will be able to log in using their G Suite credentials.